oahr/oahr/src/faq.md

 >
 > If your project complies to our rules for open Amiga hardware projects, you can still [apply to be listed here](application.md) though.

-**I want to sell one part of the hardware or software.
+**I want to exclusively sell components of my project.
 Can I still have a Product ID?**

 > No. We're sorry, but this project is dedicated to promote Amiga hardware that is fully open.
 We can understand that you would like to have a financial compensation for the time you have invested in the project.
 However, for projects with a commercial aspect, it is still possible to quote an own Manufacturer ID from Hyperion Entertainment CVBA.